rcarrata/rcarrata.github.io/_posts/2019-05-12-ocp4_machine_management_in_action.md

 rcarrata-cf-7lk9g-worker-2-eu-west-1a-r4sqk   i-0a07c73b9d8b438bc   pending   m4.large   eu-west-1   eu-west-1a   7s
 ```

-Check with the aws-cli tool the brand new instance that will be our new brand worker node:
+Check with the aws-cli tool the new instance that will be our new worker node:

 ```
 [root@clientvm 0 ~/new-ocp4-cf]# aws ec2 describe-instances | jq -r '.Reservations[].Instances[] \